tankerkiller125/TimeClock/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Matthew Rhodes at matthew@rhodes.ml All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within TimeClock, please send an e-mail to Matthew Rhodes at matthew@rhodes.ml All security vulnerabilities will be promptly addressed.

 ## License